 - Stay tuned!
 And if you have an event to suggest to me, please do!

 courses based on the book

 - I ran an 8-week online course that goes more indepth into each of the topics covered in the book back in Jan. to Feb.
 2021 on Wednesdays 7pm to 8pm.
 It was a mix of tech talk, mindful local eco awareness & community capacity building, an experimental first offering open to curious adults.
 We had 8 participants.
 The course was fun, engaging, and provided some welcome regularity during the lockdown.
-Please email me if you might be interested in the next offering of the course, which I am planning for September.
+Please email me if you might be interested in the next offering of the course.
 Thanks!

 who is this book for?

 - Torontonians – The book is Toronto-specific so is most suitable for Torontonians.

 - Young kids – Toddlers curious about taps & toilets have it read to them by a parent and enjoy the discussions with their parent.
 Parents learn too!
 Really little kids love the cat.